AndrewECooper/chronicler/README.md

 ## Deployment to Railway

-This is a **monorepo** project that requires special configuration on Railway.
+This is a **monorepo** project with configuration files in the root directory.

 ### Deploy Steps